kovidgoyal/rapydscript-ng/README.md

 RapydScript has three main goals: To be as fast as possible, to be as close to python as possible, to interoperate with external javascript libraries.
 Sometimes these goals conflict and RapydScript chooses to be less pythonic in service to the other two goals.
-Fortunately, there are many optionals flags you can use to reverse these compromises.
+Fortunately, there are many optional flags you can use to reverse these compromises.
 The most important of these are called *scoped flags*.